Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning

-We made small modifications to the robot to reduce damage from the evaluation of a wide range of prototype agents.
+We made small modifications to the robot to reduce damage from the evaluation of a wide range of prototype agent policies.
 We added 3D-printed safety bumpers at the front and rear of the torso, to reduce the impact of falls.
 We also replaced the original sheet metal forearms with 3D-printed alternatives, with the shape based on the convex hull of the original arms, because the original hook-shaped limbs would sometimes snag on the robot's own cabling.
-We made small mechanical modifications to the hip joints to spread the off-axis loads more evenly, to reduce the risk of fatigue breakages.
+We also made small mechanical modifications to the hip joints to spread the off-axis loads more evenly, to minimize fatigue breakages.